 Areas in California represent some of the highest median home values in the continental United States, primarily in the cities of San Francisco, Los Angeles, and San Diego.
 However, in Oakland, the median home values are also on the higher end compared to the national prices.

-The jumbo mortgage options that require the lowest down payment is offered in either a single 95% loan or a dual combo loan option.
-With a down payment of 5% on a $1 million dollar home, the down payment amount is just $50,000 resulting in a single jumbo loan of $950,000.
+The jumbo mortgage options that require the lowest down payment are offered in either a single 95% loan or a dual combo loan option.
+With a down payment of 5% on a $2 million dollar home, the down payment amount is just $100,000 resulting in a single jumbo loan of $1.9m.
 The dual loan option, sometimes referred to as a “piggyback” program also asks for just 5% down yet there are two loans instead of just one.

 When adding up the total monthly payments on both loans, the monthly payments will be very similar to one another and each has its own advantages.
 You’ll want to spend some time with your loan officer to determine which option is better for you and why.
 But don’t think that just because your bank only offers a jumbo loan that requires a 20 percent down payment there are no other choices.
 For well-qualified buyers, there are options up to 95% financing available throughout California.

-Keep mind the loan amount limit cap for 95% is $2,000,000.
+Keep in mind the loan amount limit cap for 95% is $2,000,000.
 However, approved borrowers with 10% or more down payment can finance up to 3.0mil.
 Read all the basic Jumbo guidelines here.
-Please also call ph: 800-871-2636 with questions, or submit the Request Contact form on this page to speak with a loan specialist today.
+Please also call ph: 888-705-1975 with questions, or submit the Request Contact form on this page to speak with a loan specialist today.